jieliliu/jieliliu.github.io/_pages/teaching.md

 nav_order: 3
 ---

 My teaching is grounded in a learner-centered approach: I adapt instruction to students' backgrounds and access needs, invite feedback through conversation and surveys, and use that feedback to refine later sessions.
-My experience includes university courses as well as community instruction for children, older adults, and justice-involved youth.

 ## Indiana University Bloomington